 Standing water works quickly, which means your response needs to be quick, too!
 It doesn’t take long for standing water to ruin floors, walls, and even furniture.
 Do anything that you can to get rid of the excess water.
 Try and soak up the bulk of the water with a mop or towel.
 Then open windows and doors and even turn on the fans.
 This will help to circulate air and dry things out.

 It’s no secret that water and electricity aren’t a good combination.
 A combination like this could leave you with more than a simple leak, like possible fires or explosions.
 During a severe leak, water may come into contact with electrical appliances around your home.
 If this happens, turn off and unplug the appliances immediately.
 Check the fuse box, if it is dry and, if possible, turn that off as well.

 In the event of a leak, any beds, bookshelves, chairs, tables, or sofas in standing water need to be moved as soon as possible.
 While these items are not dangerous when wet like our appliances, they can be damaged beyond repair.
 Moving furniture to a dry area will not only save it, it will also create an area in your home that is easier to clean.

-If everything has been done to save your household items and your plumber is still not there, take out your phone and snap away!
+If everything has been done to save your household items and still no plumber?
+Take out your phone and snap away!
 If your home is insured, any photographic evidence of damage to your possessions can help make your case with the insurance company.